jra11/google-alerts-export-import/README.md

 * If you have a warning "Unsafe JavaScript attempt to access frame with URL about:blank", do not take it into account, this seems to be a bug in PhantomJS.

+* If you have some SSL errors, try the option casperjs --ssl-protocol=tlsv1 --ignore-ssl-errors=yes galerts.js

 ### Responsability